emkael/bcdd/doc/README.en.md

 This includes:

  * boards with the same par contract for both sides: par contract for the dealing side is assumed (contrary to [Richard Pavlicek's](http://www.rpbridge.net/7a23.htm) convention of assigning "Pass out" par contract in such cases)
- * from all equal par contracts (i.e. yielding the same score), the *lowest* one is assumed the par contract
+ * from all equal par contracts (i.e. yielding the same score), the *lowest* one is assumed the par contract (but: see below)
  * when par contract is the same for both partners of a specific side, the declarer is unspecified (may, and usually will, differ from BigDeal's)

+In some cases, when par contract differs between two players of one side, BigDeal deviates from the lowest equal par contract.
+This inconsistency is not maintained in BCDD.

 The priority of existing PBN tags treated as input sources for double dummy trick table and par contract/score is: